sharontchen/Shakespearebot/README.md

 # CS 155 Miniproject 3: Shakespearebot 5000

-In this project, we attempt to generate Shakespearean sonnets by training a Hidden Markov Model (HMM) on the entire corpus of Shakespeare’s sonnets.
+In this project, we attempt to generate Shakespearean sonnets by training various models on the entire corpus of Shakespeare’s sonnets.
+We tested the naive Hidden Markov Model (HMM) and improved it by constraining the model to fit the iambic pentameter and rhyming scheme of a Shakespearean sonnet.
+We also tried poem generation with recurrent neural networks (character-based LSTM) model and compared our results.

 We use the following modules:

+## Requirements
+Python 3
+python-Levenshtein==0.12.0
+Keras

 ##  Poetry-Tools
 Github Repository: https://github.com/hyperreality/Poetry-Tools